DanielMulitauopele/bloggerpockets-danielmulitauopele-test/README.md

 * Sort logic in posts controller belong in model
 * Published scope is not used in posts controller
 * Unnecessary instance variables
+* SQL injection vulnerabilitues with the sort
+* SQL makes too many calls to the database

 *See [Controller Solutions](#controller-solutions)*